Our Programs

-While play-based learning is central to our program, we also include structured activities to support essential skills for the classroom, such as following instructions and working in groups.
+While play-based learning is central to our program, we also include structured blocks of learning and activities to support essential skills for the classroom, such as following instructions and working in groups.
 Every activity, whether structured or unstructured, promotes developmentally appropriate milestones through interactive experiences, helping children acquire important skills, including early numeracy and literacy, while progressing at their own pace.
 Our program nurtures a love for learning and builds confidence for the transition to formal schooling.
-We offer a balanced approach to development, supporting your child's growth in social, emotional, cognitive, and physical areas.
-The transition from preschool to kindergarten is smooth, built on a foundation of play, learning, and individual progress.
+We offer a balanced approach to development, supporting your child's growth in social, emotional, cognitive and physical areas.
+The transition from preschool to Kindergarten is smooth, built on a foundation of play, learning and individual progress.

 Our Daily Rhythm